Reconstructible graphs, simplicial flag complexes of homology manifolds and associated right-angled Coxeter groups: Introduction

 \section{Introduction}

 In this paper, we investigate a relation between finite graphs, simplicial flag complexes and right-angled Coxeter groups, and we provide a class of reconstructible finite graphs.
+This paper treats only ``simplicial'' graphs.
 We show that if $\Gamma$ is a finite graph which is the 1-skeleton of some simplicial flag complex $L$ which is a homology manifold of dimension $n \ge 1$, then the graph $\Gamma$ is reconstructible.

 A graph $\Gamma$ is said to be {\it reconstructible}, if any graph $\Gamma'$ with the following property~$(*)$ is isomorphic to $\Gamma$. \begin{enumerate} \item[$(*)$] Let $S$ and $S'$ be the vertex sets of $\Gamma$ and $\Gamma'$ respectively.
 Then there exists a bijection $f:S\rightarrow S'$ such that the subgraphs $\Gamma_{S-\{s\}}$ and $\Gamma'_{S'-\{f(s)\}}$ are isomorphic for any $s\in S$, where $\Gamma_{S-\{s\}}$ and $\Gamma'_{S'-\{f(s)\}}$ are the full subgraphs of $\Gamma$ and $\Gamma'$ whose vertex sets are $S-\{s\}$ and $S'-\{f(s)\}$ respectively. \end{enumerate}